 The 'Settings' button to the right of this section opens the 'Peak' tab of the 'NMR settings', which is described in The NMR Settings section.
 Integration: There are two integration modes; the Manual mode is identical to the Integration mode in the Context Tool bar.
 The Automatic mode will attempt to separate the spectrum into regions containing groups of peaks likely to belong to a single multiplet.
 The Integration mode is available for 1D, 2D and pseudo-2D spectra.
 Manipulation of the integral regions and labels is identical to the description of the Integration mode in the Context Tool bar section.
+The integral baseline can be adjusted using the control points highlighted in [x] below.
+Hovering the mouse over either control point displays a tooltip explaining what the control point does.

-The 'Clear' button will clear all integrals across the spectrum.
+Figure 27: Integral baseline control points The 'Clear' button will clear all integrals across the spectrum.